spack/spack/lib/spack/docs/workflows.rst

 """""""""""""""""""""""""

-On Mac OS and Windows, docker runs on a hypervisor that is not allocated much memory by default, and some spack packages may fail to build due to lack of memory.
-To work around this issue, consider configuring your docker installation to use more of your host memory.
+On Mac OS and Windows, docker runs on a hypervisor that is not allocated much memory by default, and some Spack packages may fail to build owing to lack of memory.
+As a workaround, consider configuring your docker installation to use more host memory.
 In some cases, you can also ease the memory pressure on parallel builds by limiting the parallelism in your config.yaml.

 .. code-block:: yaml